stillagorilla/heypage/README.md

 ---

+## Groups and friends

+- Friends are managed via a tabbed Friends page (Friends list + Friend Requests with accept/decline).
+- Groups are managed via a tabbed My Groups page (My Groups + Group Administration) with a Create Group modal.

+These screens define relationship and membership rules that will be encoded in the Django data model and permission system.

+---

 ## Naming cleanup for reusable blocks

 Mockups may refer to reusable blocks inconsistently (e.g., "tile", "card", or unnamed blocks like "voting stuff").